wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 - What about pivoting and focusing on implementing a functionality?
 Why can we *not* do this?
   - What if instead of implementing as a query, we just implement an abstraction on top?
 Interface that works with a query under the hood?
   - What about building advanced UDFs?
 It seems our struggle isn't in building the functionality, it seems to be regarding the *query* implementation.
+- **Idea:** Kind of far out there..., but what if we developed a layer which took a query.
+In this query, it contains a portion which is Cypher and a part which pertains to our FAISS functionality.
+We'd have to strictly write a functionality and language definition.
+However, instead of editing the codebase of Cypher, we could gather the portion of the query which is supposed to be dedicated to Cypher, and take the rest for our query... a little ways out there...

 #### Relevant Papers / Links:
 - [OpenCypher documentation](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf)